Pedro-Coza/PneumonAI/README.md

 # PneumonAI
-PneumonAI is an Android app wich takes a picture from a chest X-Ray and send it to the server, wich uses an AI model to predict if the lungs of the X-Ray picture have pneumonia.
+PneumonAI is an Android app wich takes a picture from a chest X-Ray and send it to a Flask server, wich uses an AI model to predict if the lungs of the X-Ray picture have pneumonia.

 ![alt text](https://github.com/Pedro-Coza/PneumonAI/blob/master/githubphoto.png)